 Fair Trade Roses from Ecuador, via Qualisa Roses

-New in 2020, we are carrying fair trade roses direct from Qualisa Roses in Ecuador.
+We are carrying fair trade roses direct from Qualisa Roses in Ecuador.
 The fair-trade certification ensures that fair labor principles are practiced, including that no child labor or forced labor is used, female workers are protected from discrimination and harassment, and working conditions are safe.
 Qualisa Ecuador is also Rainforest Alliance Certified, which adds rigorous environmental regulations to their operation, including the protection of wildlife, soils, and waterways.

 We will have fair trade dozen rose bouquets for $16.99 and five-stem rose bouquets with alstromeria lilies for $12.99, available in stores on Tuesday, February 11.